AdobeDocs/analytics-platform.en/help/report-builder/schedule-reportbuilder.md

 ---
 # Schedule Workbooks

 After you saved your workbook and completed your analysis, you can easily share your workbook with others on your team using the scheduling feature.
-The Schedule feature allows you to create a schedule that automatically refreshes the data in the workbook and emails the Excel workbook .xlsx file as an attachment to your specified audience at a specific date and time.
-Setting up a schedule provides recipients with regular updates&ndash;automatically.
+The schedule feature allows you to create a schedule that automatically refreshes the data in the workbook and emails the Excel workbook file as an attachment to your specified audience at a specific date and time.
+Setting up a schedule provides recipients with regular updates automatically.
 You can also use the schedule feature to send out the workbook once without scheduling automatic updates.

 You can create multiple schedules for a single workbook.
 For example, you can send a workbook to your team on a daily basis and you can send the workbook to your manager once a week by creating two different schedules.

-The Schedule feature also allows you to set up password protection for a workbook and edit previously scheduled workbooks.
+The schedule feature also allows you to set up password protection for a workbook and edit previously scheduled workbooks.

 >[!BEGINSHADEBOX]